Planning Maps

 Measuring distance

 The map provides the ability to quickly measure the distance between two points on the map.
-Click the screenshot button and then select "Measure Distance" from the menu to enable the feature.
+Click the button and then select "Measure Distance" from the menu to enable the feature.

 Then select two points on the map and see the distance in miles between them.
 This disables all other clickable elements so that any two points can be selected without triggering other map features.
 Clicking close will remove the two markers, the line, and the distance dialog.